 Upham Lies between Winchester and Portsmouth, about 10 miles from the centre of Southampton, and on the edge of the South Downs.

 Upham Parish (which includes the surrounding area), has a population of about 620 and 254 houses.

 The village has two centres.
 The original hamlet of Upham lies on the higher ground in the centre of the Parish.
 Now a conservation area, it contains the Church, the village recreation ground, the village pond and The Brushmakers Arms.
 Lower Upham lies about 2 kilometres to the south west on the main road from Winchester/Colden Common to Bishops Waltham.
-The Village shop with post office, the Village Hall, and the Woodman and Alma pubs are all in Lower Upham, from which bus services run.
+The Village Hall, and the Woodman and Alma pubs are all in Lower Upham, from which bus services run.

 These two centres are joined by Upham Street, a winding lane with other narrow lanes branching off it at the top, middle and bottom.
 The thriving Upham C of E aided Primary School is on Upham Street.

 A popular starting point for country walks, Upham is surrounded by attractive countryside and much of the village now lies within the South Downs National Park.
 Much of the farmland is arable but there is extensive pasture for sheep, pigs, cattle and horses.

 The Parish is crossed by an extensive network of footpaths including longer distance paths the Monarch’s Way, Pilgrims’ Trail and King’s Way.
 In the south of the parish King’s Way and the Pilgrims’ Trail partly use the course of the former Roman road from Winchester to Portchester, which passes between Upham and Lower Upham.
 From the footpaths around the upper part of the village there are panoramic views to the Isle of Wight, New Forest, Winchester and along the South Downs.